On Geometry of Interaction for Polarized Linear Logic: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper we presented two independent studies of GoI for multiplicative polarized linear logic (\MLLP): one based on the notion of GoI situations \cite{AHS02} and the other based on a direct application of Joyal-Street-Verity's {\sf Int} construction \cite{JSV96}.
 Both modellings use the idea of adjoining multipoints to account for polarities, hence focusing.
 In polarized GoI situations, preservation of multipoints via the execution formula allows us to characterize focusing semantically.
 In the case of the {\sf Int} construction, the goal was instead to construct compact polarized denotational models.
-This involved adding multipoints to the {\sf Int} construction so as to be compatible with weak pullbacks.
+This involved adding multipoints to the {\sf Int} construction so as to be compatible with those commutativity conditions previously discussed.

 Finally, in the last section, we construct a concrete example of such a polarized category, based on the {\sf Int} construction applied to the category of multipointed relations.
 For future studies, we leave open the following questions.